tomasanchez/tomasanchez/README.md

 ## I'm a Full-Stack web developer, and an engineer student

-- 🔭 I’m currently working as a SAP UI5 developer, and as a student I'm working on improving my Fiori skills
+- 🔭 I’m currently working as a SAP UI5 developer, and as student I'm working on Operating System project
-- 🌱 I’m currently learning everything 😄
+- 🌱 I’m currently learning React 😄
 - ⚡ Fun fact: I love Arctic Monkeys, my favourite song is Arabella.